kotlin-hands-on/hands-on/Creating a website with Ktor/03_static-content.md

 </html>
 ```

-Notice how we can now reference other static files within this folder inside the HTML (`ktor.png` image tag).
+Notice that we can now reference other static files within this folder inside the HTML (`ktor.png` image tag).

-We can of course create as many sub-folders as we like and organize our files in the manner we most see appropriate.
+If we want to organize our files further, we can of course create a folder structure inside the `files` folder, which will be mapped to the correct URLs.

+If you'd like to learn more about serving static files with Ktor, check out the [documentation](https://ktor.io/servers/features/static-content.html).